spectreconsole/spectre.console/docs/input/markup.md

 ## Escaping Interpolated Strings

-When working with interpolated string, you can use the `MarkupInterpolated` and `MarkupLineInterpolated` methods to automatically escape the values in the interpolated string holes.
+When working with interpolated strings, you can use the `MarkupInterpolated` and `MarkupLineInterpolated` methods to automatically escape the values in the interpolated string "holes".

 ```csharp
 string hello = "Hello [World]";